Artpop: Critical reception

 Some journalists felt that the more mixed response from critics in comparison to Gaga's previous work was unfair and stemmed from a focus on Gaga and not the album.
-Nick Messitte of Forbes condemned music critics, denouncing their reviews as being "incoherent" and focusing on the "artist over the art itself," accusing them of "bend[ing] over backwards to mention everything else before the music".
-He summarized that Artpop "delivers a welcome departure from standardized verse-chorus structures" and is ultimately a "bold" effort.
-Ed Potton of The Times concurred, stating that "It's a wonder you can hear Lady Gaga's third studio album over the sound of knives being sharpened" following her previous album Born This Way, a work he felt Artpop was far superior to.
-Robert Christgau, writing for The Barnes & Noble Review, claimed that the record's "critical reaction [was] clueless", ultimately naming Artpop "2013's most underrated album".
+Nick Messitte of Forbes condemned music critics, denouncing their reviews as "incoherent" and focused on the "artist over the art itself", and accused them of "bend[ing] over backwards to mention everything else before the music".
+He summarized that Artpop "delivers a welcome departure from standardized verse-chorus structures" and is a "bold" effort.
+Ed Potton of The Times concurred, stating, "It's a wonder you can hear Lady Gaga's third studio album over the sound of knives being sharpened" following her previous album, Born This Way, a work to which he felt Artpop was far superior.
+Robert Christgau, writing for The Barnes & Noble Review, wrote that the record's "critical reaction [was] clueless" and named Artpop "2013's most underrated album".
 In a positive retrospective review, Claire Lobenfeld of Pitchfork called it Gaga's "most divisive and conceptually ambitious album".

-Artpop was included in several year-end lists by music critics and publications.
-In their list of the "15 Best Albums of 2013", Billboard ranked it at 14th place, stating that it is the statement of a singer-songwriter who wants to be more than a pop artist" who "hasn't lost her touch for creating otherworldly hooks."
-Digital Spy similarly included Artpop in their "30 Best Albums of 2013" list at the 21st place while Popjustice ranked the album at sixth place on their "Top 33 Albums of 2013" list, claiming that it was "amazing".
-Robert Christgau named Artpop the sixth best album of 2013 in his year-end list, writing in an accompanying essay for The Barnes & Noble Review, "since unlike the young I'm never bombarded by EDM synths at medically inadvisable volumes, this was not only the rawk album of the year for me, it sounded fresh.
+Artpop was included in various year-end lists by music critics and publications.
+In their list of the "15 Best Albums of 2013", Billboard ranked it at 14th place, stating that it "is the statement of a singer-songwriter who wants to be more than a pop artist" and "hasn't lost her touch for creating otherworldly hooks".
+Digital Spy similarly included Artpop at number 21 on its "30 Best Albums of 2013" list, while Popjustice ranked the album sixth on its "Top 33 Albums of 2013" list, calling it "amazing".
+Robert Christgau named Artpop the sixth-best album of 2013 in his year-end list.
+In an accompanying essay for The Barnes & Noble Review, "since unlike the young I'm never bombarded by EDM synths at medically inadvisable volumes, this was not only the rawk album of the year for me, it sounded fresh.
 Really, who needs guitars?"